bliteknight/vector-web-setup/README.md

 That way you can set the otaEndpoints variable to one firmware and flash a different one

-# ALternative - Manuall Install method when pairing
+# Alternative - Manuall Install method when pairing
 uncheck - Enable auto-setup

 view status - status

 connect to wifi - wifi-scan

 wifi-connect "SSID" "password"

 ota-start https://192.168.0.8:8000/ota/ep-prod-1.8.ota